-Buenos Aires, Argentina, December 3, 2020 – Henry (YCombinator company) is an online computer science school that trains software developers at zero upfront cost, announced that it has raised US $1.5 million in seed funding in a round led by Accion Venture Lab.
+Buenos Aires, Argentina, December 3, 2020 – Henry (YCombinator company), an online computer science school that trains software developers at zero upfront cost, announced that it has raised US $1.5 million in seed funding in a round led by Accion Venture Lab.
 Emles Venture Partners, Noveus VC, well-known edtech angels investors and tech-entrepreneurs from Latin America also participated in the round.

 Henry aims to broaden access to high-quality technical education and improve long-term earning potential in Latin America, where extreme income inequality, high unemployment, and a skilled worker shortage have created a dire need for such efforts.
 Only 14% of the population has access to higher education.
 The COVID-19 pandemic has caused unemployment in the region to rise from 8.1% pre-pandemic to 12.3% in July 2020, further widening the income gap and providing significant barriers to education.
 Henry estimates that there are more than 1 million software engineering job openings in Latin America, but less than 100,000 professionals with the training necessary to fill those roles.

 Henry offers virtual coding courses to students in Latin America in exchange for graduates’ future income, also known as an income-sharing agreement (ISA).
 Once a student completes the coursework, Henry helps them get placed in a technology career.
 There are no upfront costs to the course, and students only start making payments once they get a job after graduating.